Commission staff can give you information on:

 The following video will assist you identify the broad range of options available to assist all parties who are dealing with workplace bullying, including an explanation of the role of the Fair Work Commission.

-The Commission has launched a Workplace Advice Service (Service), to provide access to free legal assistance to eligible persons, including small business employers seeking employment law advice.
+The Workplace Advice Service provides access to free legal assistance to eligible people and some small business employers who need advice about anti-bullying and other employment-related matters.

 The following information may be useful if you're not covered by the national anti-bullying laws, or if you don't think that applying for an order from the Commission to stop bullying is the best option for you.